kushv818/embedded-onboarding/section-00/README.md

 - see who made what changes and when
 - work on new, experimental features outside of the main codebase
 - collaborate without writing over others' work
-- check if things work before [pushing to production](https://en.wikipedia.org/wiki/2024_CrowdStrike-related_IT_outages)
+- check if things work before [pushing to production](https://about.gitlab.com/blog/gitlab-dot-com-database-incident/)
 - and other quality of life features that makes developing not unbearable

 In a way, git gives us embedded developers a safety net, where one bad line of code can (actually and literally) [blow something up](https://en.wikipedia.org/wiki/Ariane_flight_V88).
-Bad firmware has been responsible [for a lot](https://en.wikipedia.org/wiki/Therac-25#Root_causes).
+Bad firmware has been responsible [for a lot](https://en.wikipedia.org/wiki/Therac-25#Root_causes) of mess ups.

 ---